-Audio visual (AV) equipment was once more closely associated with schools and colleges, but these products are now common throughout modern workplaces.
+Audio Visual (AV) equipment was once most closely associated with schools and colleges, but these products are now increasingly common in modern workplaces.

-The question is what AV device should you choose: a projector and screen, an interactive whiteboard or the new kid on the block, the flat panel display?
-There are several factors to consider depending on your budget, how often you plan to use the equipment and for what purpose.
-We take a look at the three options in more detail in order to help you decide.
+So which AV device should you choose?
+A projector and screen, an interactive whiteboard or the latest the flat panel display?
+There are several factors to consider depending on your budget, how often you plan to use the equipment, and what you're using it for.

 Traditional projector and screen